We Buy or Can Help You Sell Antique

 guidelines for the age / vintage and condition

 of the things we

 are interested in.
-We can help you sell these antiques through our
+We will buy or can help you sell these antiques through our

 consignment sales program, oftentimes for far more than you can realize

 selling them locally or elsewhere on the internet.

 Antique Pencil Sharpeners,

 calculation devices.
 Please visit those pages if that is what

 you have.
 On the right there are links to pages with past sales